 A heritage to Israel His people.

 a.
 He destroyed the firstborn of Egypt: Yahweh also exalted Himself over the supposed gods of the Egyptians.
-Psalm 135 remembers the many plagues God inflicted on Egypt (He sent signs and wonders into the midst of you), with the greatest of them being the judgment of death on the firstborn of Egypt.
+This psalm refers back to the many plagues God inflicted on Egypt (He sent signs and wonders into the midst of you), with the greatest of them being the judgment of death on the firstborn of Egypt.

 i.
 “Egypt was the theatre of the grand contest between the God of Israel and the gods of the heathen.”
 (Horne)